 I have a working version of the architecture simulated in VHDL.
 It is synthesizable, and I have downloaded it to an Artix-7 development board - the Digilent Cmod.
 I have a few simple programs running with a UART interface.
-Currently, I'm developing a bootloader, so I can load programs over the UART.
+I have a bootloader running so I can load programs over the UART.
 I've written a simple assembler to generate machine code I can send to the bootloader.
 And I've started my breadboard hardware build.

 Primary project goals:

 - Implements only one instruction - move

 - Can be built on a breadboard using a small number of simple DIP components (74xx TTL circuitry).

 - All components are active.
 No obsolete or hard-to-find components.
 All components in stock at popular distributors.